Skip to main content

 • Owner-builder compliance.
 If you’re building without a licensed general contractor, understand your obligations under the Homeowner Protection Act before you start.
 The requirements are specific and the penalties for non-compliance are real.

 ALR land has additional considerations.
-A significant amount of Chilliwack land is within the Agricultural Land Reserve.
+A significant amount of Chilliwack land sits within the Agricultural Land Reserve.
 Building on ALR land involves a separate layer of provincial jurisdiction through the Agricultural Land Commission.
-If your lot is in the ALR, confirm what’s permitted before spending money on design.
+If your lot is in the ALR, confirm what’s permitted before committing to a design direction.

 Categories